 · The object is to score more goals than the opposing team.

-· A goal is scored when the ball is kicked through the posts.
+· A goal (6 points) is scored when the ball is kicked through the goal posts.

-· The ball is moved around the field by either a kick, handball or forward pass.
+· The ball is moved around the field by either a kick or handball.

-· Players can go anywhere on the field and there is no off-side rule.
+· All players can score, and can go anywhere on the field.
+There is no off-side rule.

-Check out this 2017 interview with St. Petersburg Swans‘ color commentator Miro Gladovic, who went from press box to forward during St. Pete’s Footy 9s match with Pittsburgh.
+Check out this 2017 interview with St. Petersburg Swans‘ color commentator Miro Gladovic, who went from press box to forward during St. Pete’s match with Pittsburgh.

-In this interview with play-by-play announcer Rich Libero, Gladovic discusses the rapid-fire game-play of his first game of Footy 9s!
+In this interview with play-by-play announcer Rich Libero, Gladovic discusses the rapid-fire game-play of his first game on a gridiron-sized field!